tapps-io/tapp/README.md

 This is a tiny app template used for micro-architecture on client side.

+## Documentation

+Every release of a tiny app generates code documentation and publishes it to the [repositories wiki](../../wiki) found in the tabs above.

 ## Installation & Scripts

 To get started with your new tiny app you are going to need [Node](https://nodejs.org/en/) and then follow [this template guide](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template) to create new repository from a template.